bestmethod/raspberry-pi-wifi-ethernet-bridge/README.md

 The below manual explains how to configure the pi to use as a wifi to ethernet bridge, using the ubuntu 20.04 64/32bit server images.

+The below manual should also work on a raspbian / raspberry PI OS and other debian-based distros.
+Method of connecting to wifi may vary (netplan bit may need to be replaced with whatever the other distros use).

 Since wlan0 cannot be simply bridged to eth0, we achieve this by reflecting the same wlan0 IP on eth0, but with a /32 network.
 We then forward the ARP requests between interfaces.

 The following components are covered: